 (b) which is exceptional; and

-(c) the maximum liability is unlimited,
+(c) where the maximum liability is unlimited,

-will be treated as a Category 1 transaction.
+will constitute a Category 1 transaction.
 Indemnities that are customarily given with sale and purchase agreements and indemnities given to advisers against liabilities to third parties for providing advisory services, are not exceptional.

 Aggregation of transactions

-9.8 Transactions (other than ordinary course of business transactions) entered into during the 12 months prior to the date of the latest transaction must be aggregated with the latest transaction to determine the categorisation of the latest transaction.
-Aggregation is done by adding the categorisation percentage/s at the time of the previous transaction/s with the categorisation percentage of the latest transaction.
-Category 1 transactions will not be aggregated, unless it results in a reverse take-over when taken into account, in which case the reverse take-over requirements must be applied.
+9.9 Transactions (other than ordinary course of business transactions) entered into during the 12 months prior to the date of the latest transaction must be aggregated with the latest transaction to determine the categorisation of the latest transaction.
+Aggregation is determined by adding the categorisation percentage/s at the time of the previous transaction/s with the categorisation percentage of the latest transaction.
+A previous category 1 transaction will not be aggregated, unless it results in a reverse take-over when taken into account, in which case the reverse take-over requirements must be applied.

-9.9 Transactions will only be aggregated if they:
+9.10 Transactions will only be aggregated if they: